br0nco640k/Bard-Diva/README.md

 # Bard-Diva

-Python script that plays MIDI files in Final Fantasy XIV's Bard Performance Mode, akin to BardMusicPlayer, but for Linux!
+Python script that plays MIDI files in Final Fantasy XIV's Bard Performance Mode, akin to BardMusicPlayer, but for Linux (and other systems that support Python 3 and Tkinter)!

 #### To install dependencies: